Setting Sail

 Naah, bo-ring!!!

-Where I fall across various lines of social division informs and influences what I'm on about.
+What I'm good at and where I fall across various lines of social division informs and influences what I'm on about.
 It can hardly be otherwise.
 But it doesn't determine me, nor does it impart special standing to what I'm saying.
 I am happy to share insights from my corner and defend them on their merits, and am equally happy to learn from others' perspectives, under these terms.

 If I suggest an answer to "What in the world do we do?", I must: